How we use your data

 Who we are

-The Development and Alumni Relations Office (DARO) at the University of Bristol supports the delivery of the University’s key strategic priorities by facilitating philanthropic giving, expanding our international community of alumni and friends and demonstrating how engagement and philanthropy can make a positive impact on local communities across the world.
+The Global Engagement Division (GED) at the University of Bristol supports the delivery of the University’s key strategic priorities by facilitating philanthropic giving, expanding our international community of alumni and friends and demonstrating how engagement and philanthropy can make a positive impact on local communities across the world.

 Data Protection statement

 We are committed to protecting your privacy.
-This statement describes how DARO collects and uses personal information about people.
+This statement describes how we collect and use personal information about people.

 We will sometimes collect information about you that is publicly available and append it to your record, such as your current employment, or any awards or accolades you may receive, or information in openly available newspapers, publications or directories.
 This is to ensure that our records remain up to date, and that you continue to receive the emails, opportunities and invitations that will be the most appropriate and interesting to you, and in order to ensure our fundraising activity is as effective as it can be.